Preface and Disclaimer

 - Be aware that dispensing Audiologists and hearing instrument specialists may have exclusive agreements with particular hearing aid manufacturers.
 This is especially true of franchise businesses, which sell only those hearing aids manufactured by the franchise owner.
 If you do not find a hearing aid you are completely and totally comfortable with at one particular location then by all means do some comparison shopping elsewhere.
 Do not "choose the lesser of two evils".
 A hearing aid is too expensive and too important for you to accept one you know you will not be comfortable with.
 Remember that for all their knowledge, training and expertise, no medical professional or instrument specialist can get inside your head and hear sound the way you do.
 You are the best judge of whether a hearing aid's sound quality is insufferable or not.
 Since subjective experience of sound quality does vary tremendously between hearing aids, you would be well advised to look for an hearing aid you feel very comfortable with.

 - Hearing aid instrument specialists are highly trained professionals and the overwhelming majority or them are very dedicated and very good at what they do.
 As in every other profession, there are the proverbial "bad apples", and the best way to avoid these is to ask other hearing aid users for recommendations on who to seek out and/or avoid.
-You can also call the Attorney General's Office of Consumer Protection to find out how many complaints have been logged against a particular vendor in the past.
+You can also call the The Consumer Protection Division to find out how many complaints have been logged against a particular vendor in the past.
 In addition, the Board of Registration of Hearing Aid Instrument Specialists may be a useful resource to you should you find yourself having fallen prey to predatory or misleading sales tactics.
 Unfortunately, however, after the 30-day trial period has passed, there is little anyone can do for you if the vendor chooses at that point not to accept a return.

 - The word "digital" has a magical ring to it - that of the cash register.
 As stated in the text above, it is wrong to assume that a digital hearing aid is inherently superior to a cheaper analog model.
 Insist on a comparison between digital and analog models to see if you would not be just as happy with an analog hearing aid costing hundreds if not thousands less.
 If you suspect you are being given the proverbial apple and orange to compare, ask for the manufacturer's technical specification sheets on both models, and pay particular attention to the maximum amplification, which is expressed in decibel levels or dB.
 They will differ but should not do so dramatically.